cterdam/dotfiles/README.md

   - Paste the public key of any connecting device into this file.
     Comment lines can start with `#`.

+  - On local machines, make utilities for connecting to the server as well.
+    This includes registering an entry in  `~/.ssh/config` and making an executable in `$CTERDAMRC/exe`.

-- Change the default shell to `zsh`:
+- Get back on the server.
+Change the default shell to `zsh`:

   ```zsh
   chsh -s $(which zsh)